Dushyantgoswami/docs/docs/developers/checkers-rollapp/interact.md

 :::

-Before submitting a transaction, we will add a `--broadcast-mode block` to each transaction so that we'll get the transaction result and not just approval it was received.<br/>
+Before submitting a transaction, we will add a `--broadcast-mode block` to each transaction so that we'll get the transaction result and not just an approval that it was received.<br/>

 We are able to do so as our RollApp transaction latency is sub-second due to the lack of consensus constrains.